radcamp/radcamp.github.io/NYC2019/RADCamp-PartII-Day1-AM.md

 ![png](images/Binder_ready.jpg)

-## Data QC
+## Data QC: Fastq format and FastQC
 Lead: Laura

 To start the terminal on the jupyter dashboard choose New->Terminal.
 ![png](images/Binder_Littleblackwindow.jpg)

 Here we'll use bash commands and command line arguments.
-You can find the most usefull commands on this [cheat sheet](https://github.com/radcamp/radcamp.github.io/blob/master/NYC2019/images/command-line-cheat-sheet-large01.png)
+You can find the most usefull commands on this [cheat sheet](https://www.git-tower.com/blog/command-line-cheat-sheet/).
 Take a look at the contents of the folder you're currently in.
 ```bash
 $ ls